-For further assistance, please contact Viki Galt, the Disability Information Officer.
+For further assistance, please contact Viki Galt, the Head of Disability Information.

 Request an alternative format

-To request this document in an alternative format, such as large print or on coloured paper, please contact Viki Galt, the Disability Information Officer on the contact details provided above.
+To request this document in an alternative format, such as large print or on coloured paper, please contact Viki Galt, the Head of Disability Information on the contact details provided above.